-These are just a few of the questions Paul Kalanithi, a 36-year-old neurosurgeon had to face after being diagnosed with Stage IV Lung cancer.
+These were the questions Paul Kalanithi, a 36-year-old neurosurgeon had to face after being diagnosed with Stage IV Lung cancer.

 99% of people select their job based on the pay, the work environment, and the hours. but that's the point.
 Putting lifestyle first is how you find a job - not a calling.
 But for Paul, neurosurgery is his calling.
 He was drawn by the excellence it demanded.
 The difference between life, death, and worse could be a matter of millimeters.
 When so much rests on your skills to save lives, being extremely competent becomes a moral requirement.
 He toiled hard, learning medicine, working 100+ hour works weeks, operating 36+ hour surgery.
 He has been building potential all through his time at residency, but now that potential would now go unrealized.
 After being diagnosed, he began re-evaluating his goals and aspirations in life.
 If he had 10 years, he would return to treating disease.
 If he had a year, he would write a book.
 If he had only three months, he would rather spend the time with the family.